-3. The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.
+3. The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated represented in that column for 2017, when compared to previous Annual Reports.
+This does not reflect an increase in the total number of crime statistics represented in the Annual Reports for those years, because the crime statistics newly included in the On-Campus Student Housing column for 2017 were reported in previous Annual Reports in the On-Campus column.